jasnell/node/doc/api/policy.md

 <!-- name=policy -->

-Node.js contains experimental support for creating policies on loading code.
+Node.js contains experimental support for creating policies on loading code and performing various core functions.

+Node.js supports two experimental policy mechanisms:

+* One that performs verification checks on loaded code before it can be executed.
+* One that limits the system functions loaded code may perform.

+## Integrity Policies

-Policies are a security feature intended to allow guarantees about what code Node.js is able to load.
-The use of policies assumes safe practices for the policy files such as ensuring that policy files cannot be overwritten by the Node.js application by using file permissions.
+Integrity Policies are a security feature intended to allow guarantees about what code Node.js is able to load.
+The use of integrity policies assumes safe practices for the policy files such as ensuring that policy files cannot be overwritten by the Node.js application by using file permissions.